RKNF404/youtube-player.html/README.md

 ## Limitations
 - This is at most a video & playlist player for Youtube (can't do much else)
 - Not all videos work (mostly music videos or other content with copyright protections put in place, it's the most basic form of anti-piracy Youtube has despite it literally only impeding me and maybe one other schmuck in the middle of Nevada or something)

+## Why
+- Electron sucks major... popcicles (Freetube uses it, and it's the only client that actually works)